microsoft/fabricrealtimelab/modules/module04.md

 While modifying the report, it's best to disable auto-refresh temporarily (see [Module 03](../modules/module03.md) for information on configuring this setting).

 For each report, modify the labels for each visual by renaming them.
-You can rename them by selecting the drop-down on each element on the visual and selecting *Rename for this visual*.
+While renaming them obviously makes the report more readable in Power BI, this will also make them more readable in Data Activator.
+You can rename them by selecting the drop-down on each field, selecting *Rename for this visual*.
 Rename them similar to:

 * *sum of price* to *Price*
 * *timestamp* to *Timestamp* (on both reports)
 * *symbol* to *Symbol* (on both reports)
 * *avg of percentdifference_10min* to *Percent Change*

 Finally, we'll need to temporarily remove the Timestamp filter (set to display only the most recent 5 minutes) by clicking the *Clear filter* button on the filter.
 This is because Data Activator will pull report data once every hour; when the Reflex is configured, filters are also applied to the configuration.
 We want to make sure there's at least an hour of data for the Reflex; the filter can be added back after the Reflex is configured.
 We'll include an example below of what happens when this isn't the case.

 When complete, it should look similar to: